jbloomlab/SARSr-CoV_homolog_survey/RBD_ASR/README.md

 ## Phylogenetic inference with `RAxML`

 I next used `RAxML` to infer the ML tree.
 We want to use a codon-aware nt substitution model -- there is not enough amino acid diversity for some of the fine-grained resolution (i.e. the SARS-CoV-1 sequences and their nearest bat relatives), so we want to use a nt-aware model which gives us the extra information available in synonymous codon positions to gain additional resolution into relationships.
-So, we fit GTRGAMMA nt models with spearate data partitions (i.e. separate model parameters) fit to the first, second, and third codon positions -- this is how the RAxML manual suggests inference on codon-aligned protein-coding sequences.
+So, we fit GTRGAMMA nt models with separate data partitions (i.e. separate model parameters) fit to the first, second, and third codon positions -- this is how the RAxML manual suggests inference on codon-aligned protein-coding sequences.

 ```